LBHackney-IT/Data-Platform-Playbook/docs/docs/alloy-ingestion.md

 Each query creates a new job for that dataset that runs independently of any other queries.

-The script first checks whether an existing dataset for the query exists on platform, and where one does updates the query to retrieve only new or updated records.
-The default behaviour is to request all records.

-A request is then sent to the API and once the export is complete the data is downloaded and extracted as a csv in S3.
-This csv is then read from the S3 bucket to a spark data frame.
+A request is sent to the API and once the export is complete the data is downloaded and extracted as a zip file containing csvs that are saved in S3.
+These csvs then read from the S3 bucket to a spark data frame.
 Minimal transformation is applied to allow for conversion to parquet format and import datetime columns are added to allow for partitioning of the data.

-## Creating the daily snapshot
+## Creating the refined tables

-[*The second Glue job*](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/env_services/alloy_create_snapshot.py) takes the returned data from the _raw zone_ and  appends it to previous extracts replacing any records that have been updated since the last load.
+[*The second Glue job*](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/env_services/alloy_raw_to_refined.py) looks for tables in the _env-services-raw-zone_ Glue Catalog database with a given prefix of the form "parent table name_".

+It then iterates over each of the sub-tables to process any parquet files in the raw zone since the last run (identified using the job bookmarking feature).

-Additionally, the job checks for the presence of a column naming file in the _raw zone_ bucket with the following key:
+As part of the refining process, the job checks for a json dictionary stored in s3 under the raw bucket with a key formed like this:

-> env-services/alloy/mapping-files/table_name.json
+> env-services/alloy/mapping-files/parent table name_table_name.json

-This takes the form:
+The json is of the form:

->{
->"old_name1": "new_name1",
->"old_name2": "new_name2",
+>{<br>
+>    "old_name1": "new_name1",<br>
+>    "old_name2": "new_name2",<br>
 >...
 >}

 If a key is not present in the table no action will be taken, and similarly if there is no key for a column that is present in the table it remains unchanged.

+Column names are cleaned to conform to requirements for parquet formatted files.
+Refined date columns are added.
+Then the resultant DynamicFrames are written to the _Refined Zone_.

+## Pipeline creation in Terraform

+[The Terraform](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/25-alloy-etl-env-services.tf) will create a complete pipeline and triggers for each AQS json file added to the [aqs directory in the Data-Platform repository](https://github.com/LBHackney-IT/Data-Platform/tree/main/scripts/jobs/env_services/aqs).

+The naming of these files dictates the names for the resources in AWS.
+Adding an AQS query in a file called "Parent Table.json" will create:
+- A Glue trigger:
+  - Alloy API Export Job Trigger **Parent Table**
+- 2 Glue jobs:
+  - alloy_api_export_**Parent Table**_env_services
+  - **Parent Table**_alloy_daily_raw_to_refined_env_services
+- 2 Crawlers
+  - Alloy Export Crawler **Parent Table**
+  - Alloy Refined Crawler **Parent Table**

+Removing files from this location will result in the related resources also being destroyed.